 The Canadian Securities Exchange ("CSE") is once again bringing innovation to Canadian capital markets.
-As announced in a recent press release here, the CSE is set to launch a groundbreaking new blockchain-powered platform that will enable securities to be traded, cleared and settled in real-time.
+The CSE is set to launch a groundbreaking new blockchain-powered platform that will enable securities to be traded, cleared and settled in real-time.

 In keeping with the CSE's core philosophy of providing streamlined solutions to capital markets, this new platform is a natural fit with a primary use case of blockchain-based technology: improving the efficiency of authenticating transactions.